Musculation

 It is also possible to consume creatine during training in order to maintain a constant concentration in the blood and guarantee the necessary intake to fuel the muscles throughout the session.

-Spread the creatine intake throughout the day
+Spread your creatine intake throughout the day

 Should you take creatine every day?